jackreimers/Blog/static/data/posts/svelte-features.md

 ## 5. Exported Functions

-Using the `export` keyword you can export functions from a component that can be invoked from outside the component, making it very easy to trigger an action on or pass data into a child component.
+Using the `export` keyword you can export functions from a component that can be invoked from outside the component, making it easy to trigger an action on or pass data into a child component.

 ```svelte
 <!-- component.svelte -->